-R&D Test Systems is developing the world’s largest test bench for LORC
+R&D Test Systems is developing the world’s largest HALT XL test bench for LORC

 The global wind industry will test the future generations of super wind turbines at LORC in Denmark.
-The Danish company R&D Test Systems is designing and building the wind industry’s largest and most advanced test bench.
+The Danish company R&D Test Systems is designing and building the wind industry’s largest and most advanced test bench, the HALT XL.

 'The world’s leading wind turbine manufacturers rely on Danish engineering skills when developing and testing future generations’ largest offshore wind turbines.

-The last half of a year 25-30 engineers from the Danish company R&D Test Systems has calculated and designed on a regular mammoth of a test bench, which is now being built at LORC in Denmark.
+In the last half of a year, 25-30 engineers from the Danish company R&D Test Systems have calculated and designed on a regular mammoth of a test bench, which is now being built at LORC in Denmark.

-The test bench will from January 2021 test the next generation of prototypes of the world’s largest offshore wind turbines to make sure that the enormous energy giant can withstand the scenarios out on the ocean.
+The HALT XL will from January 2021 test the next generation of prototypes of the world’s largest offshore wind turbines to make sure that the enormous energy giant can withstand the scenarios out on the ocean.
 This requires a test bench out of the ordinary.

 “We have developed large test benches before, including some of the largest in the world”, Peter Kattai Ulrikkeholm, Business Unit Director at R&D Test Systems says: